 Patrons may request any of the six meeting spaces housed in Page Library for events, although priority goes to academic requests.
-All of the rooms provide access to a projector and computer for presentation purposes.
+Patrons may request a whiteboard for presentations or access to a projector and computer.
 Two of the spaces are for larger events, while the other four are set up for classroom use-two of these classrooms are computer labs.
 Individual and group study rooms are also available on a first come, first serve basis.